In case you've been living in a really nice air-conditioned home under the shade of a giant tree and haven't noticed, it's really hot right now.

 Malcolm Law, Kiwi adventurer and keen trail ultrarunner, is not one to shy away from a challenge, be it in the snow or extreme heat.

-Law, who previously made headlines for running 50 marathons over 50 mountains in 50 consecutive days to raise money for the Mental Health Foundation of New Zealand, has now founded Wild Things, a nationwide trail running club with the goal of getting all New Zealanders enjoying the outdoors.
+Law, who previously made headlines for running 50 marathons over 50 mountains in 50 consecutive days to raise money for the Mental Health Foundation of New Zealand and is now currently on a quest to climb one million feet this year, is the founder of Wild Things, a nationwide trail running club with the goal of getting all New Zealanders enjoying the outdoors.

 The club provides ideas, information and inspiration for anyone wanting to run off-road in New Zealand.
 It includes a crowdsourced trail directory, created by all Wild Things members, with detailed guides to hundreds of off-road runs all over the country.

-While still recovering from his "mother of a run" in the mountains near Wanaka yesterday, now sitting in the shade, Law shares his tips for staying safe while keeping the heart rare up under the hot sun.
+Law shares his tips for staying safe while keeping the heart rate up under the hot sun.

 1. Stay hydrated.
 This means more than just drinking water at regular intervals (although please do that a lot).
 Working out outside during a heatwave requires more than water as your body is sweating out precious minerals.
 Make sure you hydrate with electrolytes as well.